mmernik/net-almanac/trunk/almanac/README.txt

 +----------------------+-------------------------------------------------------
 |description           | Returns events whose description contains the value
 +----------------------+-------------------------------------------------------
-|search                | Returns events whose name, description, router, iface,
+|search                | Returns events whose name, description, url, or tags
-|                      | url, or tags contains the value.
+|                      | contains the value.
 +----------------------+-------------------------------------------------------
 |tag                   | Returns all events with this tag.
 You can have more
 |                      | than one.